Lawyer Consultation in Ontario: What To Expect and How to Prepareachkarlaw-admin

-If you wish to hire the legal professional, you will be provided with a retainer agreement.
-This agreement outlines the essential terms of the solicitor-client relationship, and what you can expect in your representation.
+If you decide to proceed and hire the legal professional, you will be presented with a retainer agreement.
+This agreement serves as a formal document outlining the key terms of your solicitor-client relationship and detailing what you can expect during the course of your legal representation.

 A consultation is not an occasion to resolve your legal issue, but to see how the legal professional can help resolve the matter.
 To do that, they need to know as much as they can about your particular legal problem.